voxpupuli/puppet-dotnet/README.md

 The version of .net that you want to be managed by this definition.

 #####`package_dir`
-If installing .NET from a directory or a mounted network location then this is that directory
+If installing .NET from a directory or a mounted network location then this is that directory.
+If the version of .NET being installed is a Windows feature, it may sometimes be necessary to specify package\_dir as the path to installation media, such as `D:\sources\sxs`.

 ##Reference